Identity crisis: Come clean, save Nigeria from global embarrassment, Peter Obi tells Tinubu

 Speaking at a World Press Conference on Wednesday, in Abuja, Obi expressed sadness in the ongoing controversies following intriguing revelations made by the Chicago State University (CSU), on the authenticity of the credentials of Tinubu.

-It would be recalled that the Presidential Candidate of the Peoples Democratic Party, Atiku Abubakar, initiated a suit at the United State District Court of Ilinois, seeking the release of Tinubu’s academic records, from the Chicago State University .
+It would be recalled that the Presidential Candidate of the Peoples Democratic Party, PDP, Atiku Abubakar, initiated a suit at the United States District Court of Ilinois, seeking the release of Tinubu’s academic records, from the Chicago State University.

 Testifying under oath at a US District Court, the University through the Registrar, Mr. Carl Westberg, said the replacement copy of the Diploma certificate, presented to INEC was not authentic, also pointing out various variations of name, sex, and others, raising questions about the true identity of President Tinubu.

-Obi expressed disappointment in the manner of revelations made so far and its implications on the nation’s global image and therefore advised the President, Bola Ahmed Tinubu, to come clean and personally clear up the controversies surrounding his identity as it further dents our global image.
+Obi expressed disappointment in the manner of revelations made so far and its implications on the nation’s global image and therefore advised the President Tinubu, to come clean and personally clear up the controversies surrounding his identity as it further dents our global image.

 He said:”Having followed the prolonged identity crisis that recently played out in the American Court System and the controversy surrounding the authenticity of the Chicago State University credentials of Chief Bola Ahmed Tinubu, I must confess that I am distressed as a Nigerian.